Here’s How to Decorate Your Home From Scratch (It’s Easier Than You Think)

 6. Layer each room, over time

 Decorating your new home is a marathon, not a sprint.
 As you spend more time in your new home, you’ll get to know it better.
 You may have new ideas on how you want a room to look and function a few months down the road, so no rush to get it all done at once!
+Be sure to check out second-hand decoration and furniture options to save even more.
 Here are the elements you’ll want to address over time:

 - Splashes of accent color